Fujitsu providing servers for data centre inside a wind turbine

 WestfalenWIND IT co-founder Dr Gunar Schomaker says he sees infinite value in this idea moving forward.

-"There is plenty of space inside many wind turbine towers for IT and infrastructure equipment, enabling the low-emissions distributed data centres of the future,” says Dr Schomaker.
+"There is plenty of space inside many wind turbine towers for IT and infrastructure equipment, enabling the low-emissions distributed data centers of the future,” says Dr Schomaker.

 “With WindCORES, providers like Green IT are able to offer a new differentiated portfolio of cloud services to their customers, who also benefit from low power costs and sustainability, plus a reduction in their overall carbon footprint."